legiongis/karstography/docs/analyzing-wcrs.rst

 **4. Record Drill Log Geology**

-Finally, if karst activity was encountered in the drill log, the volunteers were instructed to depth of each geologic layer, as well as its reported material.
+Finally, if karst activity was encountered in the drill log, the volunteers were instructed to record the depth of each geologic layer, as well as its reported material.

 Results
 =======